mkoryak/floatThead/README.md

 How to get help with the floatThead
 ------------
 All issues should be reported through github.
-Coffee/Beer donations help too ;)
+Coffee/Beer donations help are welcome ;)

 Requirements:
 -------------